Skip to Main Content

 WSP Rate Adjustment

-DHCS has published the CY 2024 rate studies on the Freestanding Skilled Nursing Facilities and Subacute Units website.
-The CY 2024 rate studies calculate both the enhanced and basic per diem rates for each facility showing the rate with and without the Workforce Rate Adjustment.
-The publication of the CY 2024 rate studies does not update the current rates on file.
-Facilities will continue to receive the CY 2023 rates on file until CY 2024 rates on file are published pending the Workforce Standards Opt-in Process and final federal approval of SPA 24-0004.
+DHCS will publish the CY 2026 rate studies on the Freestanding Skilled Nursing Facilities and Subacute Units website.
+The CY 2026 rate studies will calculate both the enhanced and basic per diem rates for each facility showing the rate with and without the Workforce Rate Adjustment.
+The publication of the CY 2026 rate studies will not update the current rates on file.
+Facilities will continue to receive the CY 2025 rates on file until CY 2026 rates on file are published pending the Workforce Standards Opt-in Process.

-DHCS will process WSP opt-in forms on a batch basis and, upon acceptance into the WSP, will publish the facility's updated CY 2024 and CY 2025 rates on file reflecting the facility's opt-in decision.
-Facilities that have not opted-into the WSP by December 9, 2024, will default to the basic per diem rate for CY 2024 and CY 2025, without the workforce rate adjustment.
+DHCS will publish the facility's updated CY 2026 rates on file reflecting the facility's opt-in decision.
+Facilities that have not opted-into the WSP by August 1, 2025, will default to the basic per diem rate for CY 2026, without the workforce rate adjustment.
 Managed Care Plans will be notified of updated rates on file as they are published.

 Collective Bargaining Agreement (CBA) Pathway

 Facilities participating through the CBA Pathway must submit a completed Schedule 3: Collective Bargaining Agreement and upload signed copies of the terms of agreement and signature pages of all collective bargaining agreements that cover the direct labor workers at their facility on the Workforce Standards Program Opt-In Form.
 At least a majority of the facility’s applicable direct care workers must be covered by a collective bargaining agreement compliant with the requirements of Section 2.1(a)(ii) of Supplement 6 of Attachment 4.19-D of the California Medicaid State Plan.
-Facilities must also notify DHCS of any revised, extended, or new collective bargaining agreements that cover applicable workers within 30 days of such agreement taking effect.
+Facilities must also notify DHCS of any revised, extended, or new collective bargaining agreements that cover applicable workers within 30 days of such agreement taking effect using the Mid-Year CBA Update form.

 If a facility does not currently have a signed CBA but is in the process of extending or negotiating a new CBA, the facility cannot opt into the WSP via the CBA Pathway.
 However, the facility may opt into the WSP via the Basic Wage and Benefit Pathway and switch to the CBA Pathway when it is eligible as described below.
 A CBA that is entered into after the beginning of a rate year and includes terms making it retroactively effective to the beginning of the rate year, may be considered effective for the entire duration of the rate year for the purposes of the CBA Pathway.